 - 11.1 The DGIR will notify the applicant that the advance ruling has been made and the additional fees payable in relation to the advance ruling.
-The advance ruling will only be issued to the applicant after all fees payable are paid (please refer to paragraph 15 of these guidelines with regards to the fee structure). - 11.2 An advance ruling made will state the following:- - a. that it is an advance ruling made under section 138B of the Act; - b. the identity of the person, the provisions of the Act and reference to the arrangement in the application; - c. how the provision of the Act applies to the person and to the arrangement: - d. the period or year(s) of assessment for which the advance ruling applies; - e. the material assumption about a future event or other matter(s) made by the DGIR; and - f. the conditions (if any) imposed by the DGIR. - 11.3 In coming up with the advance ruling, additional information may be requested from the applicant.
+The advance ruling will only be issued to the applicant after all fees payable are paid (please refer to paragraph 15 of these guidelines with regards to the fee structure). - 11.2 An advance ruling made will state the following: - a. that it is an advance ruling made under section 138B of the ITA; - b. the identity of the person, the provision of the ITA and reference to the arrangement in the application; - c. how the provision of the ITA applies to the person and to the arrangement; - d. the period or year of assessment for which the advance ruling applies; - e. the material assumptions about future events or any other matters made by the DGIR; and - f. the conditions (if any) imposed by the DGIR.

+- 11.3 In preparing the advance ruling, additional information may be requested from the applicant.
 If the applicant cannot provide the necessary information, then the DGIR may issue an advance ruling based on assumptions.
-These assumptions, however have to be appropriate.
-It is to be noted that the DGIR can decline to make an advance ruling where insufficient information is provided by the applicant. - 11.4 Prior consultations between the IRBM and the applicant may be done.
-This is to provide for clarification of information provided in the application.
-The IRBM is not obliged to disclose the decisions to be made in the applicant's advance ruling at any time before it is issued.

-- 11.5 On the receipt of an advance ruling by the person, he may apply in writing for an extension of the period or year of assessment applicable under the advance ruling.
-A request to extend the period has to be submitted within three (3) months prior to the end of the period or year of assessment stated in the advance ruling or any other period approved by the DGIR.
-If an arrangement is essentially the same as that stated in the advance ruling, the person may request to the DGIR that the same interpretation of the provision of the Act be applied prospectively to another period or year of assessment. - 11.6 Any typographical or minor errors contained in the advance ruling issued will not affect or make the advance ruling void if those errors do not in any way alter the way the provision of the Act applies in the advance ruling. - 11.7 A person who has made an application for an advance ruling is still required to comply with any obligations under the provisions of the Act.
+The assumptions made by the DGIR have to be appropriate.
+It is to be noted that the DGIR can decline to make an advance ruling where insufficient information is provided by the applicant. - 11.4 Prior consultation between the IRBM and the applicant may be made.
+This is to provide space for clarification of information provided in the application.
+The IRBM is not obliged to disclose the decision to be made in the applicant's advance ruling at any time before it is issued. - 11.5 On the receipt of an advance ruling by the person, he may apply in writing for an extension of the period or year of assessment applicable under the advance ruling.
+A request to extend the period has to be submitted to the DGIR at least three (3) months prior to the end of the period or year of assessment stated in the advance ruling or any other period approved by the DGIR.
+If an arrangement is essentially the same as that stated in the advance ruling, the person may make a request to the DGIR that the same interpretation of the provision of the ITA be applied prospectively to another period or year of assessment. - 11.6 Any typographical or minor errors contained in the advance ruling issued will not affect or make the advance ruling void if these errors do not in any way alter the way the provision of the ITA applies in the advance ruling. - 11.7 A person who has made an application for an advance ruling is still required to comply with any obligations under the provisions of the ITA.
 As an example, the person is still required to file his tax return within the stipulated time frame.
-The issuance of an advance ruling to a person will also not affect any powers of the DGIR to make or amend any assessment under the provisions of the Act.
+The issuance of an advance ruling to a person will also not prevent the DGIR to make or amend any assessment under the provisions of the ITA.